ZhiyuanChen/CHANfiG/README.md

 - BSD 2-Clause
 - BSD 3-Clause

-You can choose any (one or more) of them if you use this work.
+You can choose any (one or more) of these license if you use this work.

 `SPDX-License-Identifier: Unlicense OR GPL-2.0-or-later OR MIT OR Apache-2.0 OR BSD-2-Clause OR BSD-3-Clause`